-Alternatively, you may choose to register for on-line access via a secure password.
-On-line access permits you to view the personal information of yourself and any of your dependants, and update details such as cover type, payment methods and contact details.
-To authenticate changes a confirmation letter will be issued to the member.
+Alternatively, you may choose to register for online access via a secure password.
+Online access permits you to view the personal information of yourself and any of your dependants, and update details such as cover type, payment methods and contact details.
+To authenticate changes a confirmation letter or email will be issued to the member.

 If an individual considers that the personal information held is not accurate, relevant, complete or up-to-date, or it is misleading, Defence Health will take reasonable steps to correct the information.
 Please help us to keep accurate details by informing us whenever your personal details change or whenever you become aware our records are inaccurate.
 You can do this by contacting Defence Health on the number or email address above or via our website.
 In limited circumstances a request for access or correction may be denied.
 Defence Health will provide reasons for denial of access or a refusal to correct personal information and explain how you can complain about the denial or refusal if you wish to do so.

 Defence Health has strict information security policies and procedures in place to protect personal information held by us from misuse, interference, loss or unauthorised access, modification or disclosure.

 Defence Health uses a secure waste disposal system for destruction of records containing personal information that does not need to be retained.
 Archived information is held off-site for 5 years before secure destruction.

 You may elect to use various channels to communicate with us and access our services.
 In doing so you acknowledge that the channel (such as the Internet) may not be totally secure.